 Since initial support was added in Apache Spark 2.3, running Spark on Kubernetes has been growing in popularity.
 Reasons include the improved isolation and resource sharing of concurrent Spark applications on Kubernetes, as well as the benefit to use an homogeneous and cloud native infrastructure for the entire tech stack of a company.
 But running Spark on Kubernetes in a stable, performant, cost-efficient and secure manner also presents specific challenges.
 In this talk, JY and Julien will go over lessons learned while building Data Mechanics, a serverless Spark platform powered by Kubernetes.
-Topics include:

-Julien is the CTO and Co-Founder of Data Mechanics, a YCombinator-backed startup with the mission to automate the often tedious mechanical work performed manually by data engineers today, starting with Spark performance and stability tuning.
+Julien is the CTO and Co-Founder of Data Mechanics, a Y Combinator-backed startup with the mission to make distributed computing accessible to everyone, starting with a serverless Spark platform running on Kubernetes.
 He previously worked as a data scientist on optimizing BlaBlaCar's world-leading carpooling marketplace, and led the data team at the website UX optimization platform ContentSquare.
-He graduated from Ecole Polytechnique and ETH Zurich.